Check out my custom vibration dampener

 Tennis Elbow Braces

-According to an article on the US National Library of Medicine, “an elbow band (strap) is a common device which is worn below the elbow.
+According to an article in the US National Library of Medicine, “an elbow band (strap) is a common device which is worn below the elbow.
 It applies a binding force over the wrist extensor muscle mass at their proximal origin (this is also known as a counterforce orthosis).
 It has been substantiated, that such a band can reduce the percentage of the elongation and force generation made by musculotendinous fibers above the orthosis.”

 In other words, a tennis elbow brace applies constant pressure to the muscles and tendons of your arm to reduce pain and discomfort.